-Each January, the University of Iowa School of Art and Art History seeks applications from emerging to mid-career artists in printmaking for the Grant Wood Fellowship Program for the following academic year.
+Each January, the University of Iowa School of Art and Art History seeks applications from emerging to established artists in printmaking for the Grant Wood Fellowship Program for the following academic year.

 Fellowship Recipient Responsibilities

 - Present a public lecture about their work

 - An appointment as a Grant Wood Visiting Professor in Printmaking

 - $40,000 salary and benefits

 - private studio

-Understanding of a variety of conceptual approaches in the teaching of printmaking; proficiency in critical theory and general IT proficiency.
+Understanding of a variety of conceptual approaches in the teaching of printmaking, proficiency in critical theory and contemporary art.